Bulk loading data to Azure SQL

 bulk insert from Azure blob storage to Azure SQL database

-You can see that the number of rows affected is 11.
+The number of rows affected is 11.
 This means that all 11 records are inserted into the table.

 Read: Migrate SQL Server to Azure SQL database